-New employees whose duties include driving a TDC owned, leased, hired or their own vehicles on Council business are required to complete a medical declaration form (as part of their pre-employment checks) to affirm that they are medically fit to drive.
+New employees whose duties include driving a TDC owned, leased, hired or their own vehicles on Council business are required to complete a declaration form to affirm that they are medically fit to drive.

-Employees are required to notify their line manager as soon as they become aware of any medical condition which may affect their ability to drive a vehicle.
+Employees are required to notify their line manager as soon as they become aware of any medical condition, which may affect their ability to drive a vehicle.

 There is a legal requirement to report to the DVLA any medical condition requiring notification.
-Drivers must inform their manager and HR if they have ever had, or currently have, any of the following: